 Our tour guides interpret British Columbia’s political history, its legislative process and the art and architecture of the Parliament Buildings.
-Guides deliver tours in English and at least one other language and must be prepared to adapt their tours to meet the diverse needs of our many visitors.
+Guides deliver tours to a variety of audiences and must be prepared to adapt their tours to meet the diverse needs of our many visitors.

 Working as a summer guide offers students a wonderful opportunity to learn more about the history and politics of British Columbia, while improving their public speaking skills and proficiency in their second language.
 It is also a great way to meet other post-secondary students from British Columbia as well as visitors from around the world.

-- Be enrolled as an undergraduate student in an accredited post-secondary institution.
+- Be enrolled as a student in an accredited post-secondary institution.

 - Have experience in public speaking before large audiences.

 - Be able to communicate effectively with visitors from around the world.

 - Be available to work for the duration of the program (May to Labour Day), including most weekends and holidays.

 Ability to fluently speak and to deliver tours in another language is considered an asset.